Richard Wolfe: Slawik murder attempt

 Detective James Jewell of the Winnipeg police was assigned to the case at 4:00 am on the same night.
-Because the call had placed from the apartment of Christa and Darryl, the police went there first.
-The couple quickly named Richard Wolfe as the man who placed the call and a warrant was issued for his arrest at about 6:30 am.
+Because the order had been placed from the apartment of Christa and Darryl, the police went there first.
+The couple quickly named Richard Wolfe as the man who placed the call, and a warrant was issued for his arrest at about 6:30 am.
 Jewell searched the Micheal, but both of the Wolfe brothers had already fled.
-Jewell suspected that Richard had gone to the house of his girlfriend, where he was indeed found and arrested.
+Jewell suspected that Richard had gone to the house of his girlfriend; he was found and arrested there.
 Under interrogation, Collen named Richard as the man who had shot Slawik.
 Jewell told Colleen that her boyfriend had been charged with attempted murder, telling her "that's no joke.
 That's about as serious as it gets".
 Jewell told Colleen that the teenager who served as the get-away driver had been charged with attempted murder, leading her to blurt out "attempted murder?
 He didn't do it!"
 Colleen told Jewell: "I don't want him going to jail.
 I'll take the rap for him.
 I'll take the charge".
 Jewell told her: "Look, Colleen, we just want the truth."
 Colleen confessed: "Okay, I made the call, but I wasn't there for it".
-Richard said nothing during his interrogation, but as he was being taken to his jail cell, he stated that the shooting was an accident.
-Richard felt confident that he would be acquitted as it was unlikely that Slawik could identify him; the police had no murder weapon; and he burned the clothing he was wearing at the time of the shooting.
-The only evidence that linked him to the crime was Darryl and Christa who had named him as the man who asked his girlfriend to call Jumbo Pizza.
-The next day, Richard called Danny to tell him that Darryl and Christa had turned Crown's evidence and that he should change their minds about testifying against him.
+Richard said nothing during his interrogation, but as he was being taken to his jail cell, he said that the shooting had been an accident.
+Richard felt confident that he would be acquitted as it was unlikely that Slawik could identify him, the police had not found the murder weapon, and he had burned the clothing he was wearing.
+The only evidence that linked him to the crime was the evidence of Darryl and Christa, who had named him as the instigator of the call to Jumbo Pizza.
+The next day, Richard called Danny to tell him that Darryl and Christa had turned crown's evidence and that he should change their minds about testifying against him.
 Danny went to see the couple and warned them that he would kill them if they testified against his brother.